OctopusDeploy/docs/docs/getting-started/first-deployment/index.md

 hideInThisSection: true
 ---

-This tutorial will help you complete your first deployment of a provided sample [hello world package](https://octopus.com/images/docs/hello-world.1.0.0.zip) to one or more of your servers.
-The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud, or self-hosted.
+This tutorial will help you complete your first deployment in Octopus Deploy.
+It will walk through the steps to deploy a sample [hello world package](https://octopus.com/images/docs/hello-world.1.0.0.zip) to one or more of your servers.
+The only prerequisite is a running Octopus Deploy instance, either in Octopus Cloud or self-hosted.
 The tutorial assumes you have a brand new instance running and will walk through the rest of the setup, including configuring deployment targets.

-This tutorial is expected to take between **25-35 minutes** to complete, with each step taking between **2-5** minutes to complete.
+This tutorial will take between **25-35 minutes** to complete, with each step taking between **2-5** minutes to complete.

 1. [Configure environments](docs/getting-started/first-deployment/configure-environments.md)
 2. [Create projects](docs/getting-started/first-deployment/create-projects.md)